BrennaManning/atmospheric-analysis/user_guide.md

 ###### Percentiles

 ##### Spearman's Rank Correlation Matirx
 Spearman's rank correlation tracks how well each series' trends correlate with one another (this is done in a matrix representation).
-The pandas method dataframe.corr lets us pick spearman, ignores nans and constructs a useful dataframe of correlation coefficients to generate the matrix.
+The pandas method dataframe.corr lets us pick spearman, ignores non-number values and constructs a useful dataframe of correlation coefficients to generate the matrix.

 The output will look something like this: